lanaflonform/OOP-Design-Principles-For-Programmers/README.md

 ## 1. DRY (Don’t repeat yourself)
 Our first object-oriented design principle is DRY, as the name suggests __DRY (don’t repeat yourself)__ means don’t write duplicate code, instead use <ins>Abstraction</ins> to abstract common things in one place.

-If you have a block of code in more than two places consider making it a separate method, or if you use a hard-coded value more than one time make them public final constant.
-The benefit of this Object oriented design principle is in maintenance.
+If you have a block of code in more than two places consider making it a separate method, or if you use a hard-coded value more than one time make them <ins>public final constant</ins>.
+The benefit of this Object oriented design principle is in __maintenance__.

 > It’s important not to abuse it, duplication is not for code, but for functionality.